My Car Is Leaking Oil From The Front: What Could Possibly Go Wrong?

 5. Rear Main Seal Is Damaged

-The rear main seal is part of the engine where the transmission connects with the crankshaft of the engine.
-The rear main seal is located at the rear of the engine, where the crankshaft comes out of the block.
+The rear main seal is the part of the engine where the transmission connects to the crankshaft.
+This seal is at the back of the engine, where the crankshaft exits the engine block.

-The rear main seal is made out of rubber, which can start to wear out over time.
-It can also become brittle, dry, harden and crack due to extreme temperatures, or it can be damaged by debris in the oil.
+The rear main seal is made of rubber, which can start to wear down over time.
+It can also become brittle, dry, harden and crack from extreme temps, or get damaged by debris in the oil.

 6. Cracked CV Boot